 However, there are a few notable changes from the prior model – the biggest difference being the removal of the top screen, which has been replaced by a separate mode dial.
 I know some users are very attached to their top screens but, personally, I am not really bothered by its omission, as in reality, on modern cameras with information-laden EVFs, I almost never actually use these screens.
 So few cameras actually have these screens now that it's probably time to pour one out for the top screen.

 Overall I think the camera looks good, although I feel it looks a little dated in design.
-I don't think Panasonics are the most premium-feeling cameras out there, with other brands using materials and textures I prefer, but existing Panasonic users might be more inclined to its styling.
+I don't think Panasonic's cameras are the most premium-feeling cameras out there, with other brands using materials and textures I prefer, but existing Panasonic users might be more inclined to its styling.

-One thing to note is that the G9 II is not a small camera despite its smaller sensor, which was one of the big selling points of the MFT format originally.
-Panasonic is definitely just marketing this as a fully professional camera with a professional body and great ergonomics, which it excels at, but if you were hoping to make a size saving by buying MFT, then this camera won’t help with that.
+One thing to note is that the G9 II is not a small camera despite its smaller sensor, which was originally one of the big selling points of the MFT format.
+Panasonic has made a professional camera with a professional body and great ergonomics, and the ergonomics are exceptional, with a good grip and uncluttered button design.
+But if you were hoping to make a size saving by buying MFT, then this camera won’t help with that.

 Panasonic Lumix G9 II: Performance

-Photo performance was solid during my brief initial hands-on, the G9 II takes really nice images with a good amount of detail.
+Photo performance was excellent during my testing, the G9 II takes really nice images with a fantastic amount of detail.
 At 25MP there is some room to play with when cropping, although I found the stills yielded some of the finer details when cropped.
 However, this only becomes an issue when printing large images – for which this camera would not be the first choice anyway.

 For use on the web and social media, you should be able to crop images from the G9 II a fair amount while still looking good.
 Color and dynamic range on JPEGs out of the camera was excellent, and the automatic white balance was accurate and consistent throughout the shoot despite the changing lighting conditions.

-There is a mess of math around focal lengths and subject distances but, in general, MFT can’t achieve the same background blur versus larger sensors at the same distance, which can give images a flatter look in some situations – so that's something to consider for the G9 II.
+There is a mess of math around focal lengths and subject distances but there is a lot of debate if MFT can achieve the same background blur versus larger sensors at the same distance, which can give images a flatter look in some situations.

-On paper MFT lenses still are not small, despite the decreased sensor size, but when compared to full-frame lenses that rival their equivalent length they are significantly smaller, lighter, and cheaper.
+On paper, MFT lenses are still not small lenses, despite the decreased sensor size, MFT glass can still be notably hefty, but when compared to full-frame lenses that rival their equivalent length they are significantly smaller, lighter, and cheaper.

-The image stabilization between the camera and the lens was exceptional.
-Even at 400mm (800mm equivalent) the combination of the 7.5-stop in-body image stabilization plus the additional optical stabilization in the lens itself gave me not only a steady view through the EVF but also sharp, shake-free images.
+The image stabilization between the camera and the lens was exceptional, with the latest BIS in the body working wonders.
+Even at 400mm (800mm equivalent) the combination of the 7.5-stop in-body image stabilization plus the additional optical stabilization in the lens itself gave me not only a steady view through the EVF but also sharp, shake-free images while moving in a jeep on a rough road, although admittedly it was a very bright day, so the shutter speed was high.
+However, when tested in much dimmer conditions I found that I could get shake-free images at the wider end of the 12-60mm lens down to around 1/5 of a second, although this will depend on your own personal steadiness.

 Panasonic Lumix G9 II: Sample images